mikaelabrough/mikaelabrough.github.io/_pages/about.md

 I completed my MSc in Social Anthropology at the University of Oxford in 2021 under the supervision of [Dr. Ina Zharkevich](https://www.kcl.ac.uk/people/ina-zharkevich).
 I also have a BA from McGill University, during which time I worked and volunteered with a number of advocacy groups in Montréal.
 I also devote a lot of energy to programmes in London that are not strictly related to digital rights/surveillance.
 These programmes surround harm reduction, cooking education, language education, the Special Olympics (rhythmic gymnastics), and refugee protections.
 I also worked as a chef for ages, full time for a while, but otherwise in conjunction with other activities.
 I grew up in southern Ontario, but tend to split my time between London and southern Italy (Puglia).

-I can collaborate in English, Italian, and French (if you can tolerate the Canadian variety).
+I can collaborate in English, Italian, and French.
 I am also learning Tagalog.